This is my personal, unofficial convenience mirror of ...

 MDXfind, the CPU-based hash-cracking tool

-"MDXfind is a program which allows you to run large numbers of unsolved hashes, using many algorithms, against large number of plaintext words, very quickly." - waffle
+"MDXfind is a program which allows you to run large numbers of unsolved hashes, using many algorithms, against large numbers of plaintext words, very quickly." - Waffle

 Introductory video from @winxp5421

 mdxfind -h ALL -h '!salt,!user,!md5x,!crypt' -i 5 -f unknown.txt /dict/top-10k-pass | tee -a out.res -h ALL # search every algorithm -h '!salt,!user,!md5x,!crypt' # exclude explicitly salted (!salt), MD5x, and some implicitly salted (!crypt) # MD5x excludes 'internally iterated' hashes such as 'sha1(md5(md5(md5("hello")))'] -i 5 # iterate from 1 to 5 times, inclusive -f unknown.txt # target hashlist /dict/top-10k.pass # wordlist (input dictionary) | tee -a out.res # append to outfile (where the results go).

 (Using '| tee -a out.res' lets you watch the output; use ' > out.res' instead if you won't want to watch or tee isn't available on your system.)